Sign up for our daily Newsletter and stay up to date with all the latest news!

 "Offtakers don't care whether you've grown your product on the moon, under the ground or at the sea.
 They just want to have the same consistent quality and prices, year-round and that's the added value of vertical farming right there," says Ard van de Kreeke, Founder of Growy whilst addressing what's the most important asset focusing on when selling to the masses through retail.

-Addressing one of the much bespoken topics, vertical farming and retail, panelists dived into the specifics of the potential of vertical farming and retail partnerships.
+Addressing one of the much-bespoken topics, vertical farming and retail, panelists dived into the specifics of the potential of vertical farming and retail partnerships.
 And as it seems, there definitely is potential because of consistent supply, product quality and fixed prices which are three of the most appealing elements for retailers.
-However, is that North America only, or does the European retail landscape offer that potential as well.
-It might be a tricky practice as 'not often' private labels are found in-stores.
-Yet, some farm operators have shown that it is possible to sell under their own label.
+However, is that North America only, or does the European retail landscape also offer that potential?.
+It might be a tricky practice as 'not often' private labels are found in stores.
+Yet, some farm operators have shown that selling under their own label is possible.

 Chungui Lu (Nottingham Trent University), Dickson Despommier, and Peter Bachmann with Gresham House